ShabbirNust22/PayGam_Backend_FastAPI/README.md

 # PayGam Backend — FastAPI (TapSign + EGOV)
+Research Assessment by Ahmed Shabbir Ibrahim Moomin, Colombo, Sri Lanka.
+I have completed this week’s report, which covers Python, SQL database, and security protocols for account members’ fingertip access.
+However, there are several faults and errors, particularly in the Python coding.
+Nevertheless, I look forward to your feedback and to discussing this further in our weekly meeting.

 Backend API for **PayGam** (paygamglobal.com), an e-wallet payment platform.
 This implements the payment-processing backend described in the